 Inspect your cart lifter on a weekly basis for loose bolts, fittings, oil leaks, etc. Tighten loose hardware as necessary and replace necessary seals to repair oil leaks.

-In order to maintain warranty and for preventive maintenance, grease all points weekly with a good multi-purpose grease at points shown in the lubrication drawing (APPENDIX A).
+In order to maintain warranty and for preventive maintenance, grease all points weekly with a good multi-purpose grease at points shown in the lubrication drawing.
+See Appendix A 25 for drawings.